speechcatcher-asr/speechcatcher-webgui/README.md

 sudo apt-get install nginx
 ```

-Then you can copy the
+Then you can copy the sample config file.

 ```
 cp speechcatcher_nginx_sample.conf /etc/nginx/sites-available/speechcatcher.conf
 ```

-make some changes to /etc/nginx/sites-available/speechcatcher.conf, at the very least configure the root directory to match your frontend installation.
+make some changes to /etc/nginx/sites-available/speechcatcher.conf, **at the very least configure the root directory to match your frontend installation**.
 Then make a link:

 ```
 ln -s /etc/nginx/sites-available/speechcatcher.conf /etc/nginx/sites-enabled/speechcatcher.conf